 The musician was also a founder member of The Move and had success with Black Sabbath and ELO Part II.

-Bev, who now presents a radio show on BBC WM, said he felt "very honoured".'Significant contribution'
+Bev, who now presents a radio show on BBC WM, said he felt "very honoured".

 The Walk of Stars recognises people who have made a significant contribution in areas like music, TV, theatre, sport and business.